beamalsky/medical-examiner-data/README.md

 # Cook County Medical Examiner Data

-Keeping track and visualizing data from the Cook County Medical Examiner.
+Keeping track of and visualizing data from the Cook County Medical Examiner.

 ### 💾 Requirements